akshatrajsaxena/developerfolio/README.md

 </div>
 <br>

 # Portfolio Website

-Welcome to my portfolio website!
-This project showcases my skills, experiences, achievements and projects.
+ **Welcome to my Portfolio code! the build of the code is done mainly in Javascript using react Framework.** This project showcases my skills, experiences, achievements and projects.
 Below you will find detailed information about the technologies used, file structure, responsiveness, and how to access my website.

 ## Why I Use React Framework